castacks/alfa-dataset-tools/README.md

 - *alfa-evaluate*: The tools for evaluation of new methods with the provided dataset.
 The code is written in C++'11 language, but examples are provided in C++'11, Python 3.x and MATLAB on how to evaluate the methods in those languages using these tools.

+- *alfa-ros-messages*: The custom ROS message definitions for topics in the `bag` files.
+The message definitions are only provided for working with the `bag` files and are not required for other dataset file types.

 For more information, please refer to each individual package about how to install and use them.

 ## Citation